-8. Action plan: dissemination activities by project partners from M13 to M21 and plans for the following months
+8. Action plan: dissemination activities by project partners from M22 to M35

 All partners will disseminate the project's results in their own countries and at European level.
 Experience has shown that producing a coherent strategy does not necessarily result in effective implementation, unless the strategy is articulated as a clear set of actions.